neilchen1998/Slidr/README.md

 An even more simplified version as shown in the comment *MIGHT* work.
 It passes all the test cases in the repo.
-But it is not adviced.
+But it is not advised.

 | benchmark       | op/s | ns/op |
 | :-----------| :------------ | ----: |